Omega0x013/focus-point-docs/docs/source/func.rst

 ``convertDateToInputValue(date)``

-   Converts a JavaScript date object to a string format suitable for input fields.
+   Converts a Javascript date object to a string format suitable for input fields

 .. code-block:: javascript